Epsilon-Lee/understand-and-interpret-in-mt-and-beyond/understanding-model-behavior.md

 ### New Categorization

-~~We divide the works that set up to understand model behavior as following:~~
-- Direct analysis        : directly analyses the characteristics of the model predictions
-- Counterfactual analysis: try to understand the behavior change of the model predictions with intervention of the input
-- Controllable analysis  : try to repurpose the model prediction towards certain expected ones
+~~We divide the works that set up to understand model behavior as following:~~ ~~- Direct analysis        : directly analyses the characteristics of the model predictions~~ ~~- Counterfactual analysis: try to understand the behavior change of the model predictions with intervention of the input~~ ~~- Controllable analysis  : try to repurpose the model prediction towards certain expected ones~~